 The national average cost for a closet remodel is about $125 per linear foot.
-This makes the total cost about $3,000 to $5,000 for an average-sized closet.
+However, most homeowners spend an average of only $358 to remodel their closet, but prices range from $644-$1,275 on the high end.
 A small reach-in closet will cost less than a large walk-in closet.
 The total cost also depends on any add-ons for your revamp: storage systems, shelving, closet organizers, paint, lighting and decor all add to the final price tag.

 The truth is, most closets are boring holes in a wall with a shelf, a rod and no color or pizazz.
 This lack of organization and inadequate storage can lead to an unmanageable tangle of clothes, shoes, belts, purses and other accessories.
 It doesn't have to be that way: with a closet makeover, you can look into your perfectly organized wardrobe and quickly choose an outfit before heading off to conquer the world!

 However, remodeling your closet involves much more than color coding your hangers and adding a few storage bins.
-You may need to hire one or more pros to help, from a professional organizer to design your space, to an electrician to install your new light fixtures.
+You may need to hire one or more pros to help, from a closet builder to a professional organizer to help organize and design your space.

 What's in this cost guide?